geoo993/ComputerGraphicsWithOpenGL/README.md

 ```
 3) Locate the project root directory (Where you Downloaded the project) and ensure
 that you have the 'build', 'src', 'Includes', 'Libraries' folders,
-including 'CMakeLists.txt' and ComputerGraphicsWithOpenGLConfig.h.in files
+including 'CMakeLists.txt' and ComputerGraphicsWithOpenGLConfig.h.in files.
 ```
 $ cd ./Downloads/ComputerGraphicsWithOpenGL
 $ ls